AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 All that sounds okay so far (maybe not that last bit), but this thought experiment is flawed.
 It is *smoothed out* compared to what we'd expect in reality -- the discrete and probabilistic natures of block production and reflections are ignored.
-In \autoref{fig:dag-dos-1}, those're explicitly excluded!
+In \autoref{fig:dag-dos-1}, those are explicitly excluded!
 What happens if we include the effect of other simplex-chains, though?
 Well... something \emph{magical}.